 Your dashboard:

-Subscription shows "Canceled" status
+Subscription shows "Cancelled" status

 All history accessible